 - Recover Your Files.
 One Disk Drill has finished scanning the drive or partition, you will be presented with a list of files that you can choose from to recover.
 At this point, it’s as easy as selecting the files you’d like to recover, and clicking the Recover button.

-How To Recover a Deleted or Lost Partition on a Mac
+Method 2: Recover an Entire Deleted or Lost Partition on a Mac

 To recover entire partitions that have either been lost or deleted, we’ll need a larger solution.
 TestDisk is a great tool for recovering whole partitions.
 Open source and available on multiple platforms, it’s the go-to tool for big jobs like this.